-If you don’t know much about Milos, it’s a must-see destination in Greece that offers a mecca of adventures with plenty of fun things to do and beautiful places to see that are suited to all kinds of travellers.
+If you don’t know much about Milos, it’s a must-see destination in Greece that offers a mecca of adventures with plenty of fun things to do and beautiful places to see that are suited to all kinds of travelers.

 I have explored more than a dozen Greek islands over the years and in my honest opinion, Milos Island tops them all.

-In this guide, I have put together a complete list of 15 Must-See Milos Beaches including where to find them, best times to visit and what to expect at each one!
+In this guide, I have put together a complete list of 15 Must-See Milos Beaches including where to find them, best times to visit, and what to expect at each one!

 Want cheap flights to Athens?
 Check out CheapOair to book now and travel for less!